thewarpaint/oscars-api/README.md

-# Oscars API
+# Oscars Webhook API

-The Oscars 2020 API webhook, get a call every time a new winner is announced!
+With the Oscars Webhook API we'll let you know every time a new winner is announced!

 ## API